-- Department of Health FGM guidance for healthcare staff - Multi-agency statutory guidance on female genital mutilation - Royal College of General Practitioners FGM resources - Royal College of Nursing FGM resources
+- Department of Health FGM guidance for healthcare staff - Multi-agency statutory guidance on female genital mutilation - Royal College of General Practitioners FGM resources

-Action if FGM uncovered or risk suspected
+Login to MyRCN and search FGM Action if FGM uncovered, or risk suspected

 - Ensure you have as much information to facilitate future contact with the patient, a parent, or a guardian phone number, email, address, school, place of work, GP, etc. - Inform the safeguarding lead at the practice where the person was seen as soon possible.